 Certain individuals affiliated with Carlyle have indicated to us that they intend to adopt a 10b5-1 plan (the "10b5-1 Plan") in accordance with Rules 10b5-1 and 10b-18 under the Securities Exchange Act of 1934, as amended (the "Exchange Act").
-We expect that under such 10b5-1 Plan the participants will buy up to \$ million in the aggregate of our common stock in the open market during the period beginning four full calendar weeks after the closing of this offering and ending on the earlier of the date on which the capital committed to the 10b5-1 Plan has been exhausted or one year after the closing of this offering, subject to certain conditions.
+We expect that under such 10b5-1 Plan the participants will buy up to \$ common stock in the open market during the period beginning four full calendar weeks after the closing of this offering and ending on the earlier of the date on which the capital committed to the 10b5-1 Plan has been exhausted or one year after the closing of this offering, subject to certain conditions.
 See "Certain Relationships and Related Party Transactions."
 Purchases of our common stock in the open market pursuant to the 10b5-1 Plan will be subject to certain conditions and conducted in accordance with Rule 10b-18 under the Exchange Act and other applicable securities laws and regulations that set certain restrictions on the method, timing, price and volume of stock repurchases.

 Shares of closed-end investment companies, including BDCs, that are listed on an exchange frequently trade at a discount to their net asset value ("NAV") per share.
 If our shares trade at a discount to our NAV per share, it may increase the risk of loss for purchasers in this offering.
-Assuming an initial public offering price of \$ per share, purchasers in this offering will experience dilution of approximately \$ per share.
-See "Dilution" for more information.
+Assuming an initial public offering price of per share.
+See "Dilution" for more information. per share, purchasers in this offering will experience dilution of approximately \$